ViliRaunola/Masters-thesis/README.md

 ### Setup

-To use this program you need to set the training data to the correct folders.
+To use this program you need to either train the models or download them from OneDrive.
+If training the models is done by yourself, the training data needs to be set to the correct folders.
 This is instructed in the [2.
-Training data](#2-training-data)
+Training data](#2-training-data).
+Downloading the models are instructed in [4.
+Training/ Loading models](#4-training-loading-models)

 #### 1. Prerequisite